 As of 2020, medical marijuana has been legalized in 33 U.S. states along with the District of Columbia.
 However, many of these legislative bills do not mandate that certain employers must accommodate the use of medical marijuana.
 There are also several other instances where the use of medical marijuana is still prohibited, such as government jobs or 'safety-sensitive' positions.
 In these cases, cannabis patients must, then, "detox" from weed.
 But what does this really mean, and what does it entail?

-Below, we'll show you all the ways weed can be detected and how many people attempt to detox from weed using natural methods and products.
+Below, we'll show you all the ways weed can be detected and how many people attempt to detox from weed using natural methods and products and marijuana detox kits.

 The word detox is short for detoxification, which refers to any treatment meant to clear the body of a substance.
 In this case, marijuana detox involves the removal of cannabinoids (mainly THC) from the body.

 Now, it must be mentioned that this language could be misleading.
-THC and other cannabinoids are not toxic.
+We aren't saying that THC and other cannabinoidstoxic.
 A 'weed detox' is just referring to the removal of these cannabinoids.
-There are several ways to conduct a marijuana detox along with some specialized detox products that can help speed up the process.
+There are several ways to conduct a marijuana detox along with some specialized detox help speed up the process.

 There are many reasons a medical patient may wish to detox from marijuana.
 As mentioned above, workplace drug tests are a big reason.
 Perhaps you are a legal medical patient in your state but have accepted a job offer in a workplace drug tests its employees.
 Your employer may request a drug test from you before you can formally receive an offer of employment.